Phallus ravenelii: Similar species

 Phallus ravenelli is often confused with P. impudicus and P. hadriani.
 P. impudicus has a highly reticulate (a net-like pattern of grooves and ridges) cap under the gleba.
 P. hadriani also has a pitted cap, and occurs less frequently than P. ravenelii.
 The widespread species Itajahya galericulata has a roughly spherical cap of several overlapping spongy tissue layers with gleba sandwiched in-between.
-Phallus rugulosus is tall, thin, pale orange, and tapers towards the smooth cap.
+Satyrus rugulosus is tall, thin, pale orange, and tapers towards the smooth cap.
 The cap is blackish olive in color, while the volva is oval and white.
 It is found in the eastern and southern United States and China.
 P. granulosodenticulatus is a rare Brazilian species with a superficial resemblance to P. ravenelii.
-Apart from its distribution, it is distinguished from P. ravenelii by its smaller fruit bodies up to 9 cm tall, a cogged cap margin, and somewhat larger spores that measure 3.8–5 by 2–3 μm.
+Apart from its distribution, it is distinguished from P. ravenelii by its smaller fruit bodies up to 9 cm tall, a cogged cap margin, and somewhat larger spores that measure 3.8–5 μm by 2–3 μm.